BC Spartak Saint Petersburg

-BC Spartak Saint Petersburg is a Russian professional basketball team that is based in Saint Petersburg, Russia.
+BC Spartak Saint Petersburg was a Russian professional basketball team that is based in Saint Petersburg, Russia.
 During the 2016–17 season, the club was named BC Kondrashin Belov (BCKB), after its former player Alexander Belov and its former head coach Vladimir Kondrashin.

 History

 The club was originally established on September 8, 1935, as BC Spartak Leningrad.
 The club then became known as BC Spartak Saint Petersburg in 1991.

 The club was disbanded on July 31, 2014, due to financial problems.
 However, it was later reestablished for the 2016–17 season, under the name of BC Kondrashin Belov, in honor of Alexander Belov and Vladimir Kondrashin.